Naturally durable Siberian Larch cladding

 Boards are planed smooth on the exposed face and are machined with stress relief grooves on the reverse to further optimise dimensional stability.

-‘Unsorted’ is the highest grade produced by Russian Sawmills suitable for specifications requiring a select appearance with fewer natural characteristics.
-Some characteristics of Silva’s Unsorted (I-III) grade Siberian Larch include the inclusion of fewer, but occasional small and well interspersed sound tight knots.
+The main characteristic of Silva’s Sawfalling (I-IV) grade Siberian Larch is the inclusion of occasional small, well interspersed sound tight knots.
 These are also known as live knots or intergrown knots.
 Live knots are cut from the part of a tree trunk where the branches are still living and are therefore bonded into the surrounding wood fibre.
 They are tightly encased and do not contain any rot or dead wood.

 Siberian Larch heartwood has a colour palette consisting of aesthetically pleasing warm golden brown, light brown and pale red brown tones.